(The entire book appears at this link with chapters added after appearing online:

 government guaranteed bailout money to keep their imported

 Mercedes and luxury Japanese cars running.
-And then they blame
+Then, they blame

 others for the incredibly growing national debt.